satohshi/pocketbase-schema-generator/README.md

 ## Configuration

 The `config.json` file should follow the structure below.
+(JSON schema is also provided in `schema.json` for validation purposes.)

 ```ts
 interface Config {